 How to Bring the Look Into Your Home

-- The Bedroom: Maybe the best-known signature piece from this style is the sleigh bed, and it can make any bedroom look special.
-The headboard is much higher than the foot board, and both have the curvilinear lines of a sleigh.
-Although traditionally made in dark wood, some contemporary beds are available in lighter wood and even metal.
+- The bedroom: Maybe the best-known signature piece from this style is the sleigh bed, and it can make any bedroom look special.
+The headboard is much higher than the footboard, and both have the curvilinear lines of a sleigh.
+Although traditionally made of dark wood, some contemporary beds are available in lighter wood and even metal.
 Sleigh beds are available in a range of price points and come in sizes from twin to king.
 Mirrored armoires are another hallmark of the Louis Philippe style, as are straight dressers with a curved top drawer.

-- The Dining Room: The dining room should be warm and welcoming, and this style lends itself well to that.
-The color, beauty and grain of wood is a focal point of Louis Philippe furniture, and this creates a sense of richness, along with its signature fluid and graceful lines.
+- The dining room: The dining room should be warm and welcoming, and this style lends itself well to that.
+The color, beauty, and grain of the wood is a focal point of Louis Philippe furniture, and this creates a sense of richness, along with its signature fluid and graceful lines.
 Dining tables are often oval in shape and include leaves for adjustment.
 The two most commonly used supports are fluted legs or pedestal bases.
 The pedestal is often turned or fluted and is supported on a tripod.
-You will find a lot of cherry finishes in addition to the traditional woods used in this style..
+You will find a lot of cherry finishes in addition to the traditional woods used in this style.

-- Storage Pieces: You will find many options in armoires, sideboards, and chests or commodes.
+- Storage pieces: You will find many options in armoires, sideboards, and chests or commodes.
 It can be difficult to find actual antique pieces from this period, but a lot of manufacturers offer an updated look.
-You might occasionally ind marble tops on these pieces, but metal drawer pulls that create interesting accents are easier to find.
+You might occasionally find marble tops on these pieces, but metal drawer pulls that create interesting accents are easier to find.